IndranilVyas/awsmfa/README.md

 Available Commands:
-  help        Help about any command roleSession Manage your AWS Session Credentials for IAM Roles with MFA enabled userSession aws sts get-session-token implementation
+  help        Help about any command role        Manage your AWS Session Credentials for IAM Roles with MFA enabled user        aws sts get-session-token implementation

 Flags:
   -h, --help   help for awsmfa